 Highlights from the First Award Period

 In the first seven years of the SPORE (six years of funding, one no-cost extension year), the Uterine SPORE had many successes, including the completion of a phase II clinical trial of RAD001, an mTOR inhibitor, in advanced or recurrent endometrial cancer.
 Additionally, findings from all four original projects have been incorporated into three of the four new projects that are part of the current round of funding.
 Moreover, our Career Development Program provided funding to 12 promising young investigators, and our Developmental Research Program provided funding for 12 innovative pilot projects.

 In the fall of 2010, the Uterine SPORE began its second round of funding.
 Over the last 5 years, we have established a highly productive endometrial cancer translational research community that is unparalleled in breadth and depth.
-We have a pipeline of junior investigators at our institution and at our collaboration institutions who are actively pursuing novel basic, translational and clinical research.
-To date, our Career Development Program has provided funding to 10 promising young investigators, and our Developmental Research Program provided funding for 8 innovative pilot projects.
-There will be one final round of awards that will be selected in August 2014.
+We have a pipeline of junior investigators at our institution and at our collaborating institutions who are actively pursuing novel basic, translational and clinical research.
+During this award period, our Career Development Program has provided funding to 13 promising young investigators, and our Developmental Research Program provided funding for 9 innovative pilot projects.

 Current Uterine SPORE Status Update

 We are in the final year of funding the current award period and have submitted our application for a competitive renewal.
 We are excited about the proposed projects and their potential to continue to advance translational uterine cancer research with significant opportunities for patient impact.
 Further updates will be provided as soon as they are available.